Regular resolution for CNFs with almost bounded one-sided treewidth: Preliminaries

-{\bf Set of literals and CNFs.} In this paper when we consider a set $S$ of literals of Boolean variables, we mean that $S$ is \emph{well formed} in the sense that it does not contain both positive and negative literals of the same variable.
+In this paper when we consider a set $S$ of literals of Boolean variables, we mean that $S$ is \emph{well formed} in the sense that it does not contain both positive and negative literals of the same variable.
 A variable $x$ \emph{occurs} in $S$ if either $x \in S$ or $\neg x \in S$.
 In the former case, we say that $x$ \emph{occurs positively} or has a \emph{positive assignment} in $S$.
 In the latter case, we say that $x$ \emph{occurs negatively} or has a \emph{negative assignment} in $S$.

 We use $Var({\bf A})$ to denote the set of variables of an object ${\bf A}$ which may be a set of literals, a CNF, a graph with sets of variables associated with its vertices (e.g. a tree decomposition) or a branching program.